solita/solita.github.com/_posts/2018-01-07-building-serverless-radiator.md

 ## Exposing environment statuses from AWS accounts

-AWS [CodePipeline](https://aws.amazon.com/codepipeline/) is a AWS software product for building, testing and installing software to the AWS envinroment.
+AWS [CodePipeline](https://aws.amazon.com/codepipeline/) is an AWS software product for building, testing and installing software to the AWS environment.
 It integrates very nicely with AWS [CloudFormation](https://aws.amazon.com/cloudformation/) and is a pay only what you use product.
 There is no need to provision EC2 virtual machines for builds - AWS will provision them for you.

 One can get statuses from CodePipeline by using AWS CLI or AWS SDK which is available for many different languages.
 AWS [CloudWatch](https://aws.amazon.com/cloudwatch/) alarms and metrics are also accessible via CLI and SDK.